 Since the initial reported case in 1984, HIV has become a major public health concern in Ethiopia, compelling the government to declare a public health emergency in 2002.
 With an estimated adult prevalence rate of 1.3 percent in 2012, Ethiopia has a low-level, generalized epidemic.
 According to its Country Progress Report on HIV/AIDS Response, 2012, the populations most at-risk of becoming infected with HIV include couples in which only one partner already has the virus, sex workers, men in uniformed services, long-distance truck drivers, mobile workers, and cross-border populations

 MEASURE Evaluation began working in Ethiopia in 2008.
 Initially, the work focused on monitoring the number of malaria cases, but has since expanded to include a broad array of activities, such as helping health systems better respond to HIV and AIDS and other health issues by improving the quality of data through the health information system.

-“Ethiopia is a country of very high potential,” says Tariq Azim, MEASURE Evaluation’s resident advisor in the country since 2009.
+“Ethiopia is a country of very high potential,” said Tariq Azim, MEASURE Evaluation’s resident advisor in the country since 2009.
 According to Azim, Ethiopia is open to new development and health programs, and this makes it an ideal place to conduct highly innovative work while at the same time using well-tested approaches.

-- building health management information systems,
+- Building health management information systems,

-- conducting and disseminating results from an organizational network study,
+- Conducting and disseminating results from an organizational network study,

-- building capacity among the staff of local agencies, and
+- Building capacity among the staff of local agencies, and

-- ensuring data quality and accurate record keeping to enhance data demand and use.
+- Ensuring data quality and accurate record-keeping to enhance data demand and use.